 Oats can also directly help smokers quit.
 An extract derived from green oats can ease withdrawal symptoms and help to decrease cigarette cravings.

 2. Cayenne Pepper

 Among many other things, cayenne pepper is an excellent remedy to help quell the cravings for a cigarette.
 It desensitizes the respiratory system to tobacco and chemical irritants thereby thwarting the cravings for cigarettes.
 Ensure to take the spice daily; add a couple of pinches to your glass of water to really benefit from its effects.

 It has been shown to prevent the nicotine-induced release of the neurotransmitter dopamine.
-Of course dopamine is what makes people feel better after smoking which is part of the nicotine addiction process.
+Of course, dopamine is what makes people feel better after smoking, which is part of the nicotine addiction process.

 4. St. John’s Wort